davehorner/cargo-e/README.md

 When using `cargo run --example` in a project with a single example, Cargo does not execute the example.
 Instead of running the obvious example, it displays that there is one example available.
 This behavior differs from that of `cargo run`, which automatically runs the default build target without requiring additional arguments.

 If you read `cargo --help`, you'll notice short keys such as `r` for run and `b` for build. **cargo-e** fills the 'e' gap by serving as a dedicated tool for examples.
-It functions similarly to `cargo run --example`, it will take example name and pass arguments just like --example but with the added benefit that it will automatically run the single example if that is the only one defined.
+It functions similarly to `cargo run --example`; it takes the example name and passes arguments just like `--example`, but with the added benefit that it will automatically run the single example if that is the only one defined.

-Running the single example if there is only one example defined is a primary feature of cargo-e;  it's what brought about this project.
---example and --bin are often parsed, so changing cargo's behavior is out of the question.
-In fact, this tool relies upon --example returning the list of examples instead of running the single example.
+Running the single example if there is only one example defined is a primary feature of cargo-e; it's what brought about this project. `--example` and `--bin` are often parsed, so changing Cargo's behavior is out of the question.
+In fact, this tool relies upon `--example` returning the list of examples instead of running the single example.

 Projects organize examples in different ways – some using binaries, others placing them in an `examples` directory – cargo-e helps navigate and execute targets across diverse structures.
 Whether your project uses bins, examples, or even workspace configurations, cargo-e unifies these scenarios and simplifies the process of running and exploring your sample code.

 ## Installation